 Discover how digital technologies provide health plans with effective solutions to comply with the new MHPAEA federal rules.

-Strengthening Access to Mental Health Care: The Impact of New MHPAEA Rules on Health Plans and Digital Innovation
+The Impact on Health Plans and Digital Innovation

 New rules announced by the Biden-Harris administration give more teeth to the 2008 Mental Health Parity and Addiction Equity Act (MHPAEA), which requires health plans to cover mental health and substance use benefits at the same level as physical health benefits.
 With the new rules, the administration is attempting to push health insurers into compliance with the law, effectively increasing access to mental health and addiction care and lowering out-of-pocket costs for consumers.